artur-ciocanu/launch.en/help/extension-dev/third-party-libraries.md

 ### Embed the library directly

-You can bypass having to load the vendor library entirely by directly embedding the library code into the action code itself, which effectively makes it part of the main tags library.
+You can bypass having to load the vendor library entirely by directly embedding the library code into the action code itself, which effectively makes it part of the main tag library.
 Using this method increases the size of the main library, but avoids the need to make an additional HTTP request to retrieve a separate file.

 Using the action code built in the [previous section](#vendor-host) as a starting point, you can replace the line where the script is loaded with the content of the script itself: